openredl/openredl/README.md

 ## Usage
 Please have a look at the documentation:

- - [0.
-Download] Clone the git repository or download it.
+ - 0. Download or clone the git repository.
  - [1.
 Quick Start](Documentation/UserManual_1_Intro.md) to start operating the DLs.
  - [2.
 Hardware](Documentation/UserManual_2_Hardware.md) describes the _DataloggerArduino21_ and _DataloggerGBE23_ hardware.
  - [3.
 Firmware](Documentation/UserManual_3_Firmware.md) explains the DLs firmware (an Arduino IDE .ino file) and how to configure it.